Aipachoex/Full-Stack-Web-Dev/Week 6/Week 6 Readme.md

-Welcome to Week 6 - In this Week I will be introducing myself to Python, concepts, and libraries
+Welcome to Week 6 - In this Week I will be introducing myself to Python, concepts, and libraries.